DaveLak/dead-simple-countdown-widget/README.md

 ### Installation:

-This plugin is curently only availible from this repo.
-Only manual instalation is possible at this time.
+This plugin is currently only available from this repo.
+Only manual installation is possible at this time.
 Publishing to Wordpress.org is planed for the near future however so check back if you require installation from the wp-admin.